Skip to main content

 mappingstringYesJSONata expression defining the transformation

-The Transform node is the main component of most Kanal pipelines.
+Input: Any record Output: Transformed record based on the JSONata expression The Transform node is the workhorse of most pipelines.
 Use it to:

 • Map between schemas